nuriel77/iri-lb-haproxy/README.md

 * Test support of certbot script with this installation
 * Test support of HTTPS backends client verification
 * Provide helper script to add/remove/update services (nodes)
+* Prometheus exporter for HAProxy
+* Centralized monitoring for backend nodes

 ## Table of contents